alt-text-org/js-api.alt-text.org/APIv1.md

 - `image_hash`:  The hex-encoded SHA256 hash of the bitmap representation of the image being searched
 - `language`: The ISO-639-2 language code for the search language

+__Required Headers__

+- `X-Alt-Text-Org-Timestamp`: A millisecond-precision UTC-zoned ISO-8601 timestamp with the time this action occurred

 __Rate Limit__